Numorian/yawast-ng/docs/usage.md

 - `user_agent` - The user agent string to be used for all requests to the target(s).
 This is useful for testing, and can be set to a specific value.
 If missing, yawast-ng will use the default value.
 - `max_spider_pages` - The maximum number of pages to spider.
 This is useful for limiting the number of pages scanned, and can be set to a specific value.
 If missing, yawast-ng will use the default value.
 - `include_debug_in_output` - By default yawast-ng will include the debug output in the JSON file.
 This can be set to `false` to disable this feature.
 If missing, yawast-ng will use the default value.
 This will substantially reduce the size of the output file, and is recommended for most users.
+- `allow_interactive` - By default, yawast-ng will prompt for user input when needed.
+This is needed for certain tests, though can be disabled when used in an automated environment.
+If missing, yawast-ng will use the default value.
+This is recommended to be enabled (`true`) for most users.

 ### Example Configuration File